• Skip to primary navigation

 Hot Cross Buns

-If you like a very soft bun, do use the Tangzhong method described in the recipe notes.
+If you like a softer bun, do use the Tangzhong method described in the recipe notes.
 To make this recipe ahead, let the dough rise overnight in the refrigerator.
 Allow about an hour for the dough to warm up a bit before shaping and baking.
+Don't skip the frosting!
+It's tradition and tastes so good!

 Servings: 20 buns